 1. Which themes regarding theoretical positions can be identified within early childhood inquiry-based science education (ECIBSE) literature, and how are these themes connected?

-2. Which themes regarding empirical implementations of ECIBSE can be identified in the literature, and how are these themes connected?

 The next section provides an overview of the origins of IBSE with a focus on Dewey’s perspective.
 This overview will serve as an interpretive lens for our later analyses.
 We then present our methodology, which combines thematic analysis with network analysis to identify theoretical and empirical conceptualisations.
-The methodology leads to two maps of conceptualisations, one theoretical and one empirical, each with unique interconnections and relationships.
+The methodology leads to a map of theoretical conceptualisations, , each with unique interconnections and relationships.
 We describe these maps in detail and discuss the implications for ECIBSE.

 The origins of inquiry-based education